lightyoruichi/Path/README.markdown

-Overpath: A wordpress theme with pjax
+Path: A WordPress theme that looks like Path
 =====================================

 This theme is built on the [HTML5 Boilerplate](http://html5boilerplate.com/) by Paul Irish and Divya Manian.